-Top 10 world news: Xi jinping speaks up about China's Covid situation; Ukraine calls for Russia's UNSC removal
+Top 10 world news: Xi Jinping speaks up about China's Covid situation; Ukraine calls for Russia's UNSC removal

 'Blizzard of 2022': US winter storm kills 31; Buffalo, New York, battles crisis situation, is 'like a warzone'

-A devastating winter storm is wreaking havoc in eastern US leaving millions of Americans fighting a brutal with at least 31 deaths being reported due to the weather conditions.
-Buffalo, in western New York, is currently being slammed by a blizzard, creating a crisis situation since emergency services are unable to reach high impact areas.
+A devastating storm is wreaking havoc in the eastern US leaving millions of Americans fighting a brutal winter with at least 31 deaths being reported due to the weather conditions.
+Buffalo, in western New York, is currently being slammed by a blizzard, creating a crisis situation since emergency services are unable to reach high-impact areas.

 The Centre for Economics and Business Research (CEBR), which is a UK-based economics consultancy, predicted that India will become the third-largest economy by 2037.
 The December 2022—14th edition of the report also noted that over the next five years, the annual rate of GDP growth is expected to average 6.4%.
 After that, the growth is expected to average 6.5% in the subsequent nine years.

 The COVID-19 pandemic has been devastating for the Chinese economy and CNN reported on Monday that around 20 million people between the ages of 16 and 24 are currently unemployed.
-The data shows that one in every five Chinese citizen is currently out of jobs due to the strict restrictions imposed by the government led by President Xi Jinping.
+The data shows that one in every five Chinese citizens is currently out of a job due to the strict restrictions imposed by the government led by President Xi Jinping.
 The prolonged lockdowns and lack of new employment opportunities mean that the top companies have been forced to cut jobs.

 Videocon Group founder Venugopal Dhoot was arrested by CBI officials on Monday in the ICICI Bank loan fraud case, stated the officials.